trilitech/zenbox-local/README.md

 1. Install Docker Desktop: https://www.docker.com/products/docker-desktop/

-1. Open Docker Desktop and compelte the setup
+1. Open Docker Desktop and complete the setup

 1. Go to Settings -> Docker Engine -> add `"insecure-registries": ["<IP address of the local registry>:5001"]` to the JSON.
 This is to allow the local registry to be used.